leftthomas/DGCNN/README.md

 ## Datasets

 ### Train、Val Datasets
-The train and val datasets are sampled from [VOC2012](http://www.image-net.org/challenges/LSVRC/2012/).
+The train and val datasets are from [DIV2K](https://data.vision.ee.ethz.ch/cvl/DIV2K/).
-Download the original datasets from [Visual Object Classes Challenge 2012](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/index.html), and extract the `JPEGImages` directory into `data` directory, then rename the directory name to `VOC2012`.
+Download the original datasets from there, and extract the `DIV2K_train_HR` directory into `data` directory, then rename the directory name to `train`, extract the `DIV2K_valid_HR` directory into `data` directory, then rename the directory name to `val`.
-Finally, run `python utils.py` to generate the preprocessed train and val datasets.

-The preprocessed images contains 17,123 images.
-We randomly sample 17,000 images as our final train dataset, and the remaining images as our final val dataset.
-This may take a while, you could also download the final train and val datasets from [BaiduYun](https://pan.baidu.com/s/1sk4oRgLtgcXa6Lt4D27rfw) or [GoogleDrive](https://drive.google.com/open?id=1Hz0jniNp0Qq3mnIb_f5xM9iHJ_oauook), then extract them into `data` directory, then you just needn't run `python utils.py` anymore.

 ### Test Dataset
 The test dataset are from